Capstone Software

 Capstone Software was a subsidiary of IntraCorp, a Miami-based computer and video game company.
-Founded in 1984, Capstone created first-person games such as Corridor 7: Alien Invasion, William Shatner's TekWar and Witchaven, and is also known for releasing games based on movie/TV licenses.
+Founded in 1984, Capstone created first-person games such as Corridor 7: Alien Invasion, Operation Body Count, William Shatner's TekWar and Witchaven, and is also known for releasing games based on movie/TV licenses.
 Capstone's first-person games used the Wolfenstein 3D engine, and later, the Build engine.

 IntraCorp went bankrupt in 1996 and shut down all its operations, including Capstone Software.
 Capstone's last game, Corridor 8: Galactic Wars, never left the prototype stage and was never released.
 Capstone became VRTech, providing first-person buildouts of new construction condominiums using the Build engine.
 It eventually closed down.

 Games

 The following is a list of games developed and/or published by Capstone Software as well its parent company Intracorp.